-5.1 This chapter describes the application process for payment institutions (PIs) and e-money institutions (EMIs) to register their agents with us.
+5.1 This chapter describes the application process for payment institutions (Pls), and e-money institutions (EMIs) and registered account information service providers.

+(RAISPS) to register their agents with us.
 It also covers the appointment of distributors by EMIs.
 Other chapters in this Approach Document are also relevant to the appointment of agents and distributors.
 These include Chapter 4 - Changes in circumstances of authorisation and registration and Chapter 6 - Passporting, especially paragraphs 4.6 to 4.11 and 6.7 to 6.10, 6.14 to 6.18 and 6.24 to 6.47.